dmulyalin/salt-nornir/docs/source/Overview.rst

 Future Nornir proxy releases might include a fix for this problem, but other reasons might lead to fd leaks, having mechanism in place to detect and recover from such a problem could be of great benefit regardless.

+5. **Worker thread stops for some reason**.
+Some tasks might lead to worker thread exit on error, that wold stop execution of further submitted tasks.
+To solve that problem watchdog thread calls worker thread's ``is_alive`` method verify its status, restarting it if it stopped.